table of contents

 LEGACY MODE¶

-currently has the following
+lksh currently has the following

-differences from mksh
+differences from mksh:

-... is permitted to, e.g. delete all files on your system (the figure differs for non-32-bit systems, the rule doesn't).
+- lkshuses POSIX arithmetic, which has quite a few implications: The data type for arithmetic operations is the host ISO C long data type.
+Signed integer wraparound is Undefined Behaviour; this means that...- $ echo $((2147483647 + 1)) - ... is permitted to, e.g. delete all files on your system (the figure differs for non-32-bit systems, the rule doesn't).
 The sign of the result of a modulo operation with at least one negative operand is unspecified.
 Shift operations on negative numbers are unspecified.
 Division of the largest negative number by -1 is Undefined Behaviour.
 The compiler is permitted to delete all data and crash the system if Undefined Behaviour occurs (see above for an example).

 - The rotation arithmetic operators are not available.